cambridge-cares/TheWorldAvatar/MARIE_AND_BERT/Training/readme.md

 ##  Knowledge Graph Embedding

 ### File requirement
 To train the embedding of an ontology, a list of files are required.
-The files are script created, see `KGToolbox/readme.md` for details.
+The files are script created, see [readme.md for dataset creation](./KGToolbox/readme.md) for details.

 1. Triples: `[name]-train.txt`, `[name]-test.txt`, `[name]-valid.txt`.
 The files are headless tsv files with three columns, subject-predicate-object, separated by `tab`.